This article was reviewed by Dr. Niraj Patel for the accuracy of information.

-This is because the shoulder flexes and rotates in order to keep the barbell in the correct position on the back.
-If you feel discomfort in the shoulder while squatting, then it’s a sign that there’s something mechanically wrong with the shoulder itself or you lack proper technique.
+This is because the shoulder flexes and rotates to keep the barbell in the correct position on the back.
+If you feel discomfort in the shoulder while squatting, it's a sign that there's something mechanically wrong with the shoulder itself or you lack proper technique.

 So how do you fix shoulder pain while squatting?
 Some strategies to fix shoulder pain while squatting are: reducing the weight, placing the barbell higher on your back, widening your grip, or using a squatting variation that doesn't place as much stress on the shoulder joint, such as front squats or safety bar squats.

 There's no quick answer that will fix your shoulder.
 But, we can try to understand the root causes and implement solutions that will allow you to get pain-free over time.
 Here's what I'll cover in this article:

 - The role of the shoulder while squatting

 - Reasons why you get shoulder pain in the squat

 - 9 solutions to fix shoulder pain while squatting

 Editor Note: Injuries should be taken seriously.
 If you have pain, you should seek advice from a medical professional to understand the severity of your specific situation.
 You should not take medical advice from this article or any article on the internet.